adrianmrit/quickie/README.md

 python -m venv .venv
 source .venv/bin/activate
 pip install quickie-runner
-qck --help
+qk --help
 ```

 For global installation, you can install `quickie-runner-global` instead.
 It will add
-`quickie-runner` as a dependency, but also add a `qckg` executable, which will run global
+`quickie-runner` as a dependency, but also add a `qkg` executable, which will run global
 tasks by default.
 This allows us to run our global tasks from any project without conflicts.

 For global installation it is recommended to use `pipx`, as it will install it in an isolated